iminoso/monitor/docs/design.md

 ## Simulated Heavy Load

-Within the menu settings, high load can also be simulated by selecting checkbox.
-Given the number or cpus in the system, an equal number of running processes with infinte loops will be spawned to simulate heavy cpu usage.
+Within the menu settings, high load can also be simulated by selecting the checkbox.
+Given the number of cpus in the system, an equal number of running processes with infinite loops will be spawned to simulate heavy cpu usage.
 Unchecking the box will kill the spawned processes.

 ## Potential Improvements to the Design